namsral/apicius/README.md

 __What is a recipe?__

-The contents of a `apicius` recipe is a directory holding extra content for the container and a build script:
+A recipe is a directory containing the main build executable and any content needed by the build script.
+The contents of the `recipes/nginx` recipe:

     ./build
     ./extra/nginx.conf

-The build script for Nginx is written in bash and uses the `acbuild` tool:
+The build executable for the `recipes/nginx` recipe is a bash script:

     #!/usr/bin/env bash
     set -e